Balanced Diet: The Key to Global Wellness & Health

 2. The Economic Impact of Healthy Eating

-Example: Studies show that a 10% reduction in malnutrition can boost a nation’s GDP by at least 1-2%.
+Studies show that a 10% reduction in malnutrition can increase a country’s GDP by at least 1-2%.
+This demonstrates that improving nutrition is not just a health issue—it’s an economic strategy.

 3. Nutrition’s Role in Social Well-Being